Roger Garaudy: Conversion to Islam

 Around 1980, Garaudy read The Green Book by Muammar Gaddafi and became interested in Libya and Islam, meeting the country's leader on several occasions in the desert.
-He converted formally at the Islamic Centre in Geneva, an organisation controlled by the Muslim Brotherhood.
-Garaudy converted in 1982 after marrying a Palestinian woman, later writing that "The Christ of Paul is not the Jesus of the Bible," and also forming other critical scholarly conclusions regarding the Old and New Testaments.
-He became an Islamic commentator and supporter of the Palestinian cause.
+He converted formally at the Islamic Centre in Geneva, an organisation managed by the Kingdom of Saudi Arabia at the time.

-In The Case of Israel: A Study of Political Zionism (1983), Garaudy portrays Zionism as an isolationist and segregationist ideology that is not only dependent on antisemitism to nourish, but also willfully encourages it to achieve its goals.
+In The Case of Israel: A Study of Political Zionism (1983), Garaudy portrays Zionism as an isolationist and segregationist ideology that not only depends on antisemitism to nourish it, but also willfully encourages it to achieve its goals.

 Holocaust denial

 Conviction of violating Gayssot Act

 In 1996, Garaudy published, with his editor Pierre Guillaume, the work Les Mythes fondateurs de la politique israelienne (literally, The Founding Myths of Israeli Politics), later translated into English as The Founding Myths of Modern Israel.
 In the book he wrote of "the myth of the six million" Jewish victims of the Holocaust.
 Because of this breach of French law concerning Holocaust denial, the courts banned any further publication and on 27 February 1998 fined Garaudy 120,000 French francs.
 He was sentenced to a suspended jail sentence of several years.

+Garaudy v.
+France

-Garaudy appealed this decision to the European Court of Human Rights, but his appeal was rejected as inadmissible.
+Garaudy appealed this decision to the European Court of Human Rights, stating that his book was a political work criticizing the policies of Israel that did not deny that the Nazis had committed crimes against humanity, and that his freedom of expression was interfered by the French courts.
 At his hearing, Garaudy stated that his book in no way condoned National Socialist methods, and that book was an attack on the mythologizing and use of "the holocaust" by Israeli government as policy.
 He argued that his book dealt with the Israeli government's use of "the holocaust" as a "justifying dogma" for its actions, mainly in Palestine and toward Palestinians.

-Garaudy v.
-France

-Garaudy challenged the French ruling and appealed to the European Convention on Human Rights (ECHR), stating that his book was a political work criticizing the policies of Israel that did not deny that the Nazis had committed crimes against humanity, and that his freedom of expression was interfered by the French courts.
-The ECHR disagreed and ruled that Garaudy has denied historical facts in his book which is not a research work.
+His appeal was rejected as inadmissible.
+The ECHR ruled that Garaudy has denied historical facts in his book which is not a research work.
 It also argued that the interference pursued two of the legitimate aims included in Gayssot Act articles and is not a violation of Garaudy's right for free speech.
 The ECHR did not use this rationale in Perinçek v.
 Switzerland.